 Pick your word, print it out or draw it really big, and put it somewhere you can see it all the time.
 Heck, add some glitter and frame it.
 Manifesting is a huge friggin’ deal!

 [Follow up] Keep your lists together in a place where you can access them often.

-I keep my New Year’s release and resolution lists in my pink desk organizer, so I can grab them whenever I’m feeling unfocused or stuck.
-They’re always winking at me, right below my inspiration board and tucked in front of my Buddha Doodles Gratitude Journal.
+I keep my New Year’s release and resolution lists in my desk organizer, so I can grab them whenever I’m feeling unfocused or stuck.
+They’re always right there winking at me, right below my inspiration board and tucked in front of my Buddha Doodles Gratitude Journal.

 For more talk on goals and manifesting a life you desire, join me in my private Facebook group here.
 There you’ll find thousands of loving, supportive people, all on a mission to live more mindfully.
 See you there!

-PS – Have you tried my 4-Minute Workshop yet?
+ONE MORE THING: Have you tried my 4-Minute Anxiety Workshop yet?

 If you’re looking for a new tool to manage stress and anxiety, download my totally free 4-Minute Anxiety Workshop interactive workbook.
-You’ll also get info on my 21-Day Soul Cleanse, a total mind-body-soul cleanse created by me and a holistic nutritionist.
+You’ll be led through a simple but profoundly effective exercise for keeping panic at bay.
+Try it now for free and let me know what you think!

 Rebekah “Bex” Borucki, founder of BexLife.com and the Blissed In® wellness movement, is a mother-of-five, TV host, meditation guide, author, speaker, birth doula, fitness and yoga instructor, and popular social media personality.
 Her first book, You Have 4 Minutes to Change Your Life (Hay House 2017), is available now, wherever books are sold.